 The right support can transform the working lives of menopausal women and can, in turn, decrease sickness absence and improve performance and productivity in the workplace.
 Employers should consider doing the following to provide greater support to employees going through menopause:

-- Develop a framework around menopause support – even if your company already has solid policies in place, ensure that it includes the menopause, the challenges it can create and the support that should be provided for those who need it.
+Develop a framework around menopause support – even if your company already has solid policies in place, ensure it includes menopause, the challenges it can create, and the support that should be provided for those who need it.
 This will help you to understand the legal requirements when it comes to employees going through menopause and your role within that.

 If you are suffering from menopausal symptoms yourself, there are also things you can do aside from medical intervention to help alleviate them.
 These include:

-- Eat well – make sure the food you eat is rich in vitamins and minerals that can help combat symptoms, such as omega-3, protein, calcium and Vitamin D. It’s also important to drink plenty of water to stay hydrated.
+Eat well – make sure the food you eat is rich in vitamins and minerals that can help combat symptoms, such as Omega-3, protein, Vitamin D and calcium.
+It’s also important to drink plenty of water to stay hydrated.

-- Exercise regularly – exercise is proven to decrease stress and anxiety, as well as boosting your mood and improving your overall health and wellbeing.
+Exercise regularly – exercise is proven to decrease stress and anxiety, as well as boost your mood and improve your overall health and well-being.
 This could include brisk walking, swimming and dancing.
 Regular weight training can also help to increase bone strength, which can be weakened as a result of the drop in estrogen experienced during menopause.

-- Strengthen your pelvic floor – a decrease in estrogen can cause the wasting muscle mass in the bladder and urethra and can decrease control of urinary function.
+Strengthen your pelvic floor – a decrease in estrogen can cause pelvic floor muscle atrophy (wasting) and can decrease control of urinary function.
 Strengthening your pelvic floor can improve bladder and bowel control and reduce the risk of incontinence.
 You should discuss exercises with a women’s health specialist to determine which exercises will work best for you.

-- Track your symptoms – keeping a track of what symptoms you experience and when may help you to identify triggers and things you can do to help or prevent your symptoms.
-This can also help you to feel like you are regaining some control, which can have a positive impact on your mental health.
+Track your symptoms – keeping track of your symptoms may help you to identify triggers and things you can do to help or prevent them.

-So, whilst menopause is a natural stage in life for women, it’s vital that the right frameworks are in place within the workplace.
+Whilst menopause is a normal experience for women, it’s vital that the right frameworks are in place within the workplace, so people are supported in the appropriate way.
 This will help to create a culture of openness, reducing the stigma and ensuring that no woman feels forced to leave their job because of it.